Kuldeep252/Biped_Robot/README.md

 # Biped Robot

-A simple model to mimic some human leg movement using servo motors.
+A simple model to mimic some human leg movement using servo motors.Click [here](https://www.youtube.com/watch?v=GY02FQVUWQU) to watch the video

 ## prerequisite